mcleodchris/dev-threads/README.md

 :one: First, fork this repository using the button near the top of the repository homepage.

-:two: Secondly, add an entry with your username to the array in `./src/developers.json`, along with an optional array of a few topics which describe what you post about on Threads.
+:two: Secondly, add an entry with your username to the array in `./src/developers.json`, along with an optional array of a few topics which describe what you post about on Threads. **Please do not add any accounts you do not control**.

 The format is a regular JavaScript object in an array.
 Don't forget to add the comma after the preceding entry!
 The updated file should look something like this: